60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 - Virtual 50/50

-Market the event by saying that 50% of sale proceeds will go to charity and the other half to the winner.
+Market the event by stating that 50% of the sale proceeds will go to charity and the other half to the winner.
 You could also split the 50% winnings between multiple people to ensure the money benefits as many people as possible.

 - Artwork raffle

 Are there any local artists in your area?
 Do you think they’d consider donating one of their pieces to your raffle?
-If the answer to these two questions is in the affirmative, an artwork raffle could be a great choice.
+If the answer to these two questions is a well-rounded yes, an artwork raffle could be a great choice, for you and the artist.

 You don’t have to pressure the artist to create the masterpiece of their life just for you — just ask them if they can create something cool and relatively quick that will capture the attention of entrants.
-Maybe a design specific to your area or popular culture.
+Maybe a design specific to your area, popular culture, or the nonprofit organization you represent.

 - Chinese raffle

-Silent auctions work great in a virtual format — it’s easy for people to place their bids anonymously online, and it makes it easier for large numbers of people to be involved in one event.
-A Chinese raffle takes this concept into the world of raffles: participants buy “bid tickets” for set prizes and use them to bid for prizes.
+Silent auctions also work great in a virtual format — it’s easy for people to place their bids anonymously online, and it makes it easier for large numbers of people to be involved in one event.
+A Chinese raffle takes this concept: participants buy “bid tickets” for set prizes and use them to bid for prizes.
 Then, a winner is selected from these tickets.

 This might take some of the luck out of a raffle, but it adds plenty of excitement — even for people who just came along to watch!

 We’ve all heard of marathons — and maybe even triathlons or decathlons — but the world of a-thons doesn’t have to start and end with physical activities.
-You can turn just about anything into a fun interactive event and let donors pledge an amount to sponsor someone to do the activity.
+You can turn just about anything into a fun interactive online fundraising campaign and let donors pledge an amount to sponsor someone to do the activity.

 Best of all, they're easy enough to turn into virtual events when you know how.
 Here are a few ideas you can start with.

-Marathon, mini-marathons, and other running events are among the most popular sponsored activities that you’ll find in the world of fundraising.
-At first glance, it seems like it's not possible to hold a race virtually, but it's actually pretty easy.
+Marathons, mini-marathons, and other running events are among the most popular sponsored activities that you’ll find in the world of fundraising.
+At first glance, it might seem like it isn’t possible to hold a race virtually, but it's actually pretty easy.

-Simply get the participants record themselves as they run, either through livestreams if they're adventurous enough to record themselves on the phones or through an activity tracker that lets everybody know how far they've run.
+Simply get the participants to record themselves as they run, either through live streams if they're adventurous enough to record themselves on the phones or through an activity tracker that lets everybody know how far they've run.

 After all, it's not like everybody has to run the exact same circuits — just a set distance (or whatever distance they feel comfortable with).
-Virtual events can actually be more inclusive, because anybody from anywhere in the world can join in, and it doesn't have the same competitive aspect when you're running alone.
+Virtual events can actually be more inclusive because anybody from anywhere in the world can join in, and it doesn't have the same competitive aspect when you're running alone.
+This is also a great way to get even more people involved and really boost your event fundraising goals.

 Who doesn't love a good dance?
 Dancing for hours on end might be more challenging than a quick boogie in a nightclub, but it’s certainly a novelty.

 Organize a timed event with a group and get everybody to dance over video for the entire duration.
-Depending on the vibe you're going for, you could host a dance workshop with a teacher and allow everyone to copy the moves, or you could simply let everybody freestyle for the entire livestream.
+Depending on the vibe you're going for, you could host a dance workshop with a teacher and allow everyone to copy the moves, or you could simply let everybody freestyle for the entire live stream.
+If you’re feeling crazy, you could even make it a 24-hour affair.
+Think about creative ways you can market this event and also how you can encourage more people to make donations during the event.
+This could be by hanging banners in the background or wearing a cool outfit featuring a call to action during the dancing.

 If you can have a runathon, why not a bikeathon?
 It's basically the same thing but on a bike.